tatapuchi/Idle-Developer/index.md

 We are currently looking for an artist, with experience in Adobe AfterEffects as we are planning on using Lottie for animations.

+Currently, we are not monetizing the game (Microtransactions/Ads) but are looking to possibly include github sponsorships/donations as a way to make some money

 ## Team

 ### Project Lead